WaleedAlzamil80/deeplense25/specific_test_06/README.md

 - **Batch Size:** *256*
 - **Evaluation Metrics:** MSE, SSIM, PSNR
 - **Epochs:** *200*
+- **NOTE** The Decoder used here is not suitable for images and especially for super-resolution tasks.
+So we need more work on the architecture

 ### 📊 **Results**
 Below are the evaluation results for each task: